Direct Mail

 10 Maple Grove RD

-Kitchener ON N2L 3V2
+Kitchener, ON N2L 3V2

 Hello Dr. Burke,

 We are writing this failure of payment notice to bring to your attention that your invoice #806 is still unpaid.
-Its due date was 30th April 2024, and we wrote to you earlier regarding this bill on 9th May 2024.
+Its due date was 30th April 2025, and we wrote to you earlier regarding this bill on 9th May 2025.
 However, we are still awaiting a reply from your end about your payment status.

 It would be greatly appreciated if you could call us back or respond to this failure of payment notice with an update.
 Please understand that failing to complete your payment can result in legal action and immediate termination of our sales contract.